-The Comprehensive Crime Control Act of 1984 foresees guidelines that will further the basic purposes of criminal punishment, i.e., deterring crime, incapacitating the offender, providing just punishment, and rehabilitating the offender.
-It delegates to the Commission broad authority to review and rationalize the federal sentencing process.
+The Sentencing Reform Act of 1984 (Title II of the Comprehensive Crime Control Act of 1984) provides for the development of guidelines that will further the basic purposes of criminal punishment: deterrence, incapacitation, just punishment, and rehabilitation.
+The Act delegates broad authority to the Commission to review and rationalize the federal sentencing process.

-The statute contains many detailed instructions as to how this determination should be made, but the most important of them instructs the Commission to create categories of offense behavior and offender characteristics.
+The Act contains detailed instructions as to how this determination should be made, the most important of which directs the Commission to create categories of offense behavior and offender characteristics.
 An offense behavior category might consist, for example, of "bank robbery/committed with a gun/\$2500 taken."
-An offender characteristic category might be "offender with one prior conviction who was not sentenced to imprisonment."
-The Commission is required to prescribe guideline ranges that specify an appropriate sentence for each class of convicted persons, to be determined by coordinating the offense behavior categories with the offender characteristic categories.
-The statute contemplates the guidelines will establish a range of sentences for every coordination of categories.
-Where the guidelines call for imprisonment, the range must be narrow: the maximum imprisonment cannot exceed the minimum by more than the greater of 25 percent or six months.
+An offender characteristic category might be "offender with one prior conviction not resulting in imprisonment."
+The Commission is required to prescribe guideline ranges that specify an appropriate sentence for each class of convicted persons determined by coordinating the offense behavior categories with the offender characteristic categories.
+Where the guidelines call for imprisonment, the range must be narrow: the maximum of the range cannot exceed the minimum by more than the greater of 25 percent or six months.
 28 U.S.C. § 994(b)(2).

-The sentencing judge must select a sentence from within the guideline range.
-If, however, a particular case presents atypical features, the Act allows the judge to depart from the guidelines and sentence outside the range.
-In that case, the judge must specify reasons for departure.
+Pursuant to the Act, the sentencing court must select a sentence from within the guideline range.
+If, however, a particular case presents atypical features, the Act allows the court to depart from the guidelines and sentence outside the prescribed range.
+In that case, the court must specify reasons for departure.
 18 U.S.C. § 3553(b).
-If the court sentences within the guideline range, an appellate court may review the sentence to see if the guideline was correctly applied.
-If the judge departs from the guideline range, an appellate court may review the reasonableness of the departure.
-18 U.S.C. § 3742.
-The Act requires the offender to serve virtually all of any prison sentence imposed, for it abolishes parole and substantially restructures good behavior adjustments.
+If the court sentences within the guideline range, an appellate court may review the sentence to determine whether the guidelines were correctly applied.
+If the court departs from the guideline range, an appellate court may review the sentence 18 U.S.C. § 3742.
+The Act also abolishes parole, and substantially reduces and restructures good behavior adjustments.

-The law requires the Commission to send its initial guidelines to Congress by April 13, 1987, and under the present statute they take effect automatically on November 1, 1987.
-Pub.
-L. No. 98-473, § 235, reprinted at 18 U.S.C. § 3551.
-The Commission may submit guideline amendments each year to Congress between the beginning of a regular session and May 1.
-The amendments will take effect automatically 180 days after submission unless a law is enacted to the contrary.
+The Commission's initial guidelines were submitted to Congress on April 13, 1987.
+After the prescribed period of Congressional review, the guidelines took effect on November 1, 1987, and apply to all offenses committed on or after that date.
+The Commission has the authority to submit guideline amendments each year to Congress between the beginning of a regular Congressional session and May 1.
+Such amendments automatically take effect 180 days after submission unless a law is enacted to the contrary.
 28 U.S.C. § 994(p).

-The Commission, with the aid of its legal and research staff, considerable public testimony, and written commentary, has developed an initial set of guidelines which it now transmits to Congress.
+The initial sentencing guidelines and policy statements were developed after extensive hearings, deliberation, and consideration of substantial public comment.
 The Commission emphasizes, however, that it views the guideline-writing process as evolutionary.
-It expects, and the governing statute anticipates, that continuing research, experience, and analysis will result in modifications and revisions to the guidelines by submission of amendments to Congress.
-To this end, the Commission is established as a permanent agency to monitor sentencing practices in the federal courts throughout the nation.
+It expects, and the governing statute anticipates, that continuing research, experience, and analysis will result in modifications and revisions to the guidelines through submission of amendments to Congress.
+To this end, the Commission is established as a permanent agency to monitor sentencing practices in the federal courts.